singhritesh85/DevOps-Project-2tier-App-Deployment/Project-2/README.md

 <br><br/>
 **Web transaction time:**
-It is sum of all the activity over the time the service recieves a web request and provide the response.
+It is sum of all the activity over the time a service recieves a web request and provide the response.